Open-Source-Project-Collaboration/osc-bot/docs/03 - Implementation.md

 Commands must be grouped using interfaces, which must be stored in different files.

-However, one interface can use the others' code by importing it.
+However, one interface can use others' code by importing it.

 ## For the "Admin interface"